Connect with us

 Following the ascension of King Charles III to the throne, two members of the royal family have been promoted to new positions.

-and Queen Camilla have been appointed as councillors of state, a crucial role that involves handling the majority of the sovereign's formal responsibilities in the event of the ruler's temporary inability to do so.
+Princess Beatrice and Queen have been appointed as councillors of state, a crucial role that involves handling the majority of the sovereign's formal responsibilities in the event of the ruler's temporary inability to do so.

 Currently, five members of the royal family hold this position, including the spouse of the sovereign and the following four adults above the age of 21.

-Previously, Prince Philip served as the councillor of state under II until his passing in April 2021, after which , , Prince Harry, and Prince Andrew took their places.
+Previously, Prince Philip served as the councillor of state under Queen Elizabeth II until his passing in April 2021, after which Prince Charles, , Prince Harry, and took their places.

-Now, with Charles as the king, , Prince Harry, Prince Andrew, and serve as his councillors of state alongside his wife, Queen Consort Camilla.
+Now, with Charles as the king, , Prince Harry, Prince Andrew, and Princess Beatrice serve as his councillors of state alongside his wife, Queen Consort .

 These advisors can sign common documents and attend privy council meetings, but certain powers still strictly belong to the sitting king.